Quick Check of Motivation and Homeschool Routines

 Do you want to increase learning motivation?
 Use the power of group dynamics.
 Here comes the idea of competition into play.
 Maybe it is not your favorite focus however, it is a proven technique of teachers in favor of students’ external motivation.
 Let’s look at this picture: We all like sports, and some like sports because of the inherent idea of competition.
 This is especially true and important for boys.

 Nurture your vision.
 Are you actually motivated yourself to help your kids study at home with you?
 Sometimes, homeschoolers feel overwhelmed and lose vision for a moment.
 Maybe, this happens to be your issue right now.
-Let’s see if this post elevates your motivation a bit.
-Even if you don’t know much of German, in the post there is a link provided to an interesting study’s (non-valid) results published in the U.S. almost a decade ago.
+Let’s see if the findings of the NICHD study in this related post elevate your motivation a bit.
+Even if you don’t know much of German, in there is a link to the (non-valid) research results published in the U.S. almost a decade ago.
 It is remarkable because it was the first long-term study on early child care outside the home and its impact on youth’s behavior patterns.

 Stick to the same routines every day.
 Dedicate to your lesson hours, breaks, activities, and schedule.
 Start more or less around the same time every day and follow through the same homeschool routines every morning.
-If you don’t like schedules you might like to check out this list from a mom with a big family to organize your homeschool a different way.
+If you don’t like schedules you might like to check out simple routines for homeschool moms from a mom with a big family to organize your homeschool a different way.

 Start on time, finish on time.
 Period.
 That simple.